West Papua (province): Modern era

 By December 1957, Sukarno frustrated with the lack of progress for Western New Guinea negotiation, decided to nationalise around 246 Dutch companies dominating Indonesian economy.
 By early 1960s Indonesia also began to accept increasing amounts of Soviet-bloc military aid.
-This leads to increasingly aggressive stance by Indonesia.
+This led to increasingly aggressive stance by Indonesia.
 In April 1961, Netherlands announced the formation of a Nieuw Guinea Raad, intending to create an independent Papuan state.
-Indonesia declared intention of military confrontation by Formation of Tri Komando Rakjat (TRIKORA) speech in Yogyakarta, on 19 December 1961.
-Indonesia then began to direct military incursions into the half-island, which he referred to as West Irian.
+During a speech in Yogyakarta on 19 December 1961, Indonesia declared intention of military confrontation by Formation of Tri Komando Rakjat (TRIKORA).
+Indonesia then began to direct military incursions into the half-island, which was referred to as West Irian.
 By the end of 1962, 3,000 Indonesian soldiers were present throughout West Irian/West Papua.
-Although most of these military incursion managed to make contact with local Indonesian nationalists most were unsuccessful in taking control and were captured by Dutch authority.
+Although most of these military incursion managed to make contact with local Indonesian nationalists, most were unsuccessful in taking control and were captured by Dutch authority.

-United States fearing more Indonesian shift toward the Soviet block, formulated a plan to resolve the Western New Guinea dispute.
-Indonesian delegation include several Indonesian nationalists from West Papua Who managed to flee and made contact during earlier incursions, such as: Marthen Indey and Silas Papare.
-It was agreed through the New York Agreement in 1962 that the administration of Western New Guinea would be temporarily transferred from the Netherlands to Indonesia and that by 1969 the United Nations should oversee a referendum of the Papuan people, in which they would be given two options: to remain part of Indonesia or to become an independent nation.
+Fearing more Indonesian shift toward the Soviet bloc, United States formulated a plan to resolve the Western New Guinea dispute.
+Indonesian delegation included several Indonesian nationalists from West Papua who managed to make contact during earlier incursions, such as Marthen Indey and Silas Papare.
+It was agreed through the New York Agreement in 1962, that the administration of Western New Guinea would be temporarily transferred from the Netherlands to Indonesia and that by 1969 the United Nations should oversee a referendum of the Papuan people, in which they would be given two options: to remain part of Indonesia or to become an independent nation.
 This vote was referred to as the Act of Free Choice.
-However, the vote was reportedly conducted by consensus of government-selected delegates, numbering slightly over 1,000, which represent the elite of Papuan society, mostly Papuan tribal elders and local kings such as Machmud Singgirei Rumagesan kings of Sekar, and the few local Papuans luckily to receive education during the earlier period of Dutch East Indies.
+However, the vote was reportedly conducted by consensus of government-selected delegates, numbering slightly over 1,000, which represented the elite of Papuan society, mostly Papuan tribal elders and local kings, such as Machmud Singgirei Rumagesan, kings of Sekar, and the few local Papuans lucky to receive education during the earlier period of Dutch East Indies.
 The referendum was recognised by the international community and the region became the Indonesian province of Irian Jaya (renamed Papua in 1999).
-The result of the compromised vote was rejected by West Papuan nationalists, who are mostly from the newer generation of Dutch New Guinea educated elites, who established the Free Papua Movement (OPM) which have roots in the earlier Dutch-formed Papuan Council.
+The result of the compromised vote was rejected by West Papuan nationalists, who are descendants of the Dutch New Guinea educated elites, who established the Free Papua Movement (OPM) which have roots in the earlier Dutch-formed Papuan Council.
 The independence movement for West Papua has continued, primarily through peaceful protest and international pressure, but also guerrilla warfare against the Indonesian administration.